-Thing is, sitting in certain positions may mess with your alignment, cause postural issues and even result in pain.
+The thing is, maintaining one position — whether you're standing or sitting for an extended period of time — can mess with your alignment, cause postural issues and even result in pain.
+The key is to change positions frequently.
 You probably know that slouching, leaning back and hunching forward are bad choices, but what about sitting cross-legged?

 Kids sit criss-cross applesauce all the time, so do yogis (hello, Lotus pose).
 Still, that doesn't mean this knee-twisting position is safe for the average adult.
 Below Sarah Duvall, DPT, physical therapist and founder of Core Exercise Solutions, shares the pros and cons of this pretzel position for your knees.

 How Sitting Cross-Legged Can Affect Your Knees

 The good news: If you don't experience any knee pain in this cross-legged posture, you have nothing to worry about, Duvall says.
 In fact, this seated stance may have big benefits for your mobility and may even make your joints more limber, as long as you're not stuck there all day.

 "The more positions you move into and out of each day, the healthier your body will be," she says.
 That's because when you repeat the same movements — or stick to the same position — you put strain on certain joints, muscles and ligaments.